effekseer/effekseer.github.io/Helps/15x/Tool/_sources/en/MaterialToolReference/material_NodeModel.rst.txt

 You can enter UV coordinates, time, and movement speed.
 If the input is not connected, use the value of the property.

-- version 1.52k or later

-The UV from MovingUV is designed to loop between -16 and 16 + the UVs of the model.
-For example, the UV coordinate of 24 is 8.

 VertexNormal
 --------------------------------